michiwerner/hibergate/README.md

 # hibergate

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Now that you have been warned...

 The main use case for this tool is to allow TCP services to scale to zero when idling.
 Just as an example, imagine the following scenario: You have a kubernetes cluster running in one of the major clouds.
 You have cluster auto-scaling all set up so that kubernetes nodes are automatically added to or removed from your cluster based on the running pods'